CamilleCORNANO/CamilleCORNANO/README.md

 - 🌱 I’m currently learning php, c#
 - 📫 How to reach me macacornano@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I may become a top fighting player
+- ⚡ Fun fact: I may become a top fighting games player

 <!---
 CamilleCORNANO/CamilleCORNANO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.